Work Smarter – Not Harder

 1. Delegate tasks and leverage resources

-Recognize that you don’t have to handle every task on your own.
+Recognize the importance of learning to delegate work to your team members—you don’t have to handle every task on your own.
 Delegate responsibilities to capable team members based on their skills and availability.
 Distribute workload effectively to ensure a balanced allocation of tasks across the team.

 Effective delegation not only lightens your workload but also allows team members to contribute their expertise, leading to improved efficiency and productivity.